Vegan Carrot Cake Cookies with Cashew Frosting

 Why you will love this recipe

 • If you are anything like me, you LOVE carrot cake (it’s my go-to birthday cake) but I don’t always want to go through the work of baking a cake and waiting for it to cool to frost it.
 Plus, what do you do with all those leftovers?
 The perfect solution is cookies!
-These healthy carrot cake cookies are so easy to make and any leftovers you have freeze really well too!
+These gluten free carrot cake cookies are so easy to make and any leftovers you have freeze really well too!

 • The 3 ingredient cashew frosting is so simple to make and it’s perfectly creamy and luscious!
 You can make this in just 5 minutes time and it’s perfect on top of these cookies or on top of any recipe where you would normally use cream cheese frosting.
 It’s thick, sweet (but not too sweet) and so creamy!